V-Squared/V-Squared.github.io/diy/compare/missing-standard.md

 V² Modular PC is actively developed by its community.
 It resides on [https://v-squared.github.io/](https://v-squared.github.io/).
 When finished it not only hosts the standard documents, but a lot of additional infrastructure to assist makers, retailer and users.
 All documents are hosted on GitHub as *Open Source* under *Creative Commons License*.
 Development and contribution is documented as a → [Standardized Contribution Workflow](#standardized-workflow).
 Anyone with a *GitHub* account can easily contribute.
 It works exactly like *Wikipedia* where a large community constantly updates its content.

-# Mission of V² Modular PC Standards {#mission-v-squared}

-## Making Missing PC Standards Mainstream {#making-modular-pc-mainstream}

-Our mission is to develop, publish, promote and maintain all missing standards to enable anyone to develop, make, assemble, use and maintain Mini and All-In-One Computer.
-To lower any entry barriers, reduce cost, and reduce trial and error in development and assembly.

-At V² we are a global community of architects, thinkers, engineers and marketeers working together to achieve our vision of an open modular mini or All-in-One PC Standard.
-We believe this act of human collaboration across an open platform is essential for individual and collective growths.

-## Analogy to ATX Desktop PC Standard {#analogy-to-atx}

-Desktop ATX computers were the best selling PC form factor, because the ATX standard made them to be lowest cost, fastest to develop, easiest to build and upgrade.
-But this de facto standard is 30 years old and was never updated to fit the needs of mini and all-in-one form factor.
-The V² Standard fills this vacuum.
-By using the exact same principles that the ATX standard used on desktop PCs, the V² Standard is lowering the cost, increasing development speed and performance, and simplifying upgrades for mini an All-In-One PCs.
-In doing so, V² is breathing new life into mini and All-In-One PCs.

-## More ...
-For more information on benefits, Life after V² and Principles of V² → [True North of V²](https://v-squared.github.io/plan/true-north/)